ruby-processing/atom-k9/_posts/2016-09-11-help_wanted.md

 ---
 ### ruby ###

 I am self taught rubyist (after java, and a tiny bit of smalltalk), so I am still open to suggestions for improvements to [JRubyArt][jruby_art].
+One thing that JRubyArt is missing is the ability to export a standalone application (cf ruby-processing), knowledge of [warbler][warbler] would probably be handy.

 ### javascript ###